emmacadavra/ci-portfolio1-spc/TESTING.md

 ### **Responsive Design and Functionality**

-The site's functionality has been tested and confirmed as fully responsive across different breakpoints on the following browsers:
+The site's functionality has been tested and confirmed as fully responsive across different breakpoints on the following browsers for both desktop and mobile:

 * Google Chrome
 * Mozilla Firefox